How to Make a Funeral Video Tribute

 Easily drag and drop the video clips into the order you want.
 Select colors, choose music, and add an optional, brief message for the beginning and end.

 Within minutes of finishing your memorial video, you’ll receive an email that includes a link to your completed video.
-Send the link to others via email, text, social media or include it in a thoughtful Sympathy eCard.
+Send the link to others via email, text, social media.
 The video can also be downloaded as a keepsake or shared at a memorial service.

 What to Say in a Memorial Video